Water polo in India

 Water polo in India is administered by the Swimming Federation of India.
-India's best performance was when they won gold at the 1951 Asian Games.
+India's best performance was gold medal at the 1951 Asian Games.
 The India men's national water polo team also won a silver medal at the 1970 Asian Games, losing to Japan 4 goals to 3 in the finals.
 The next time India won a medal was a bronze at the 1982 Asian Games.

-Management

-Water Polo in India is administered by the Swimming Federation of India (SFI).